RoobeshRaoED/EX.5-IMPLEMENTATION-OF-CPU-SCHEDULING-ALGORITHMS/README.md

 ## ALGORITHM:

-Step 1: Start the process
+Step 1: Start the process.
-Step 2: Accept the number of processes in the ready Queue and time quantum (or) time slice
+Step 2: Accept the number of processes in the ready Queue and time quantum (or) time slice.
-Step 3: For each process in the ready Q, assign the process id and accept the CPU burst time
+Step 3: For each process in the ready Q, assign the process id and accept the CPU burst time.
-Step 4: Calculate the no. of time slices for each process where No. of time slice for process(n) = burst time process(n)/time slice Step 5: If the burst time is less than the time slice then the no. of time slices =1.
+Step 4: Calculate the no. of time slices for each process where No. of time slice for process(n) = burst time process(n)/time slice.
+Step 5: If the burst time is less than the time slice then the no. of time slices =1.
-Step 6: Consider the ready queue is a circular Q, calculate (a) Waiting time for process(n) = waiting time of process(n-1)+ burst time of process(n-1 ) + the time difference in getting the CPU from process(n-1) (b) Turn around time for process(n) = waiting time of process(n) + burst time of process(n)+ the time difference in getting CPU from process(n).
+Step 6: Consider the ready queue is a circular Q, calculate

+  (a) Waiting time for process(n) = waiting time of process(n-1)+ burst time of process(n-1 ) + the time difference in getting the CPU from process(n-1).
+  (b) Turn around time for process(n) = waiting time of process(n) + burst time of process(n)+ the time difference in getting CPU from process(n).
-  (c) Average waiting time = Total waiting Time / Number of process (d) Average Turnaround time = Total Turnaround Time / Number of process.
+  (c) Average waiting time = Total waiting Time / Number of process.
+  (d) Average Turnaround time = Total Turnaround Time / Number of process.
-Step 8: Stop the process
+Step 8: Stop the process.

 ## PROGRAM:
 ```